rasky/n64_corruption_bug/README.md

 ### How did you find out about this bug?

-We were experimenting with some custom microcode in Tiny3D and libdragon to clear the Z-buffer via the RSP.
+libdragon developers were experimenting with some custom microcode in Tiny3D and libdragon to clear the Z-buffer via the RSP.
 This requires running RSP DMA transfers to RDRAM with the fixed value of 0xFFFC which is the reset value for the Z-buffer.
 During initial development of the feature, we had a fixed value of 0xFFFF instead and we started noticing some random crashes.

 ### Does this bug reproduce with official IPL3s from Nintendo?